Brian Anderson Player Props: Brewers vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks' 4.49 team ERA ranks 21st across all MLB pitching staffs.
+- The Diamondbacks have the 20th-ranked team ERA among all MLB pitching staffs (4.44).

-- Diamondbacks pitchers combine to surrender 82 total home runs at a clip of 1.1 per game (to rank 17th in the league).
+- The Diamondbacks rank 17th in baseball in home runs allowed (82 total, 1.1 per game).

-- His last time out came on Thursday against the Philadelphia Phillies, when the right-hander tossed six innings, surrendering three earned runs while allowing three hits.
+- The righty last appeared on Thursday against the Philadelphia Phillies, when he threw four innings, allowing five earned runs while giving up 10 hits.

+- The 25-year-old has put up an ERA of 5.30, with 5.8 strikeouts per nine innings, in 14 games this season.
+Opponents are batting .300 against him.

 © 2023 Data Skrive.
 All rights reserved.